-Yes, this very unit was freely available in the range, sported by the Peugeot 405 Mi16 and Citroen BX GTI 16v.
-Boasting 160hp, the all-aluminium 1.9-litre had a motorsport-spec head, could rev to 7,200rpm and, even in the 1,100kg 405, did 0-60mph in 7.8 seconds.
+Yes, this unit was freely available in the range, sported by the Peugeot 405 Mi16 and Citroen BX GTI 16v.
+Boasting 160hp, the all-aluminium 1.9-litre engine had a motorsport-spec head, revved to 7,200rpm and, even in the 1,100kg 405, managed 0-60mph in 7.8 seconds.
 In the 205 GTI, it could have been heroic.

-And for years, that’s just what the 205 tuning scene has been doing – creating the 205 GTI 16v, the hot hatch that never was.
+And for years, that’s just what the tuning scene has been doing: creating the 205 GTI 16v, the hot hatch that never was.
 It’s an easy swap if you know what you’re doing, a Peugeot veteran told us, adding weight to the logic of what could have been.

-Peugeot 205 1.6 GTI: the original and best
+Peugeot 205 1.6 GTI: original and best?

 Peugeot 205 Mi16: modified magic

-Can you improve on perfection?
-The Peugeot Academy apprentices certainly thought so: It’s as tacit an ‘OE approved’ admission as could be.
+Can you improve on an icon?
+The Peugeot Performance Academy apprentices certainly thought so: It’s as tacit an ‘OE approved’ admission as could be.
 Using the same engine mounts as the regular 1.9 motor, all that’s needed is a bit of tweakery to clear the inlet and exhaust manifolds.